Finding Joy: How to Stay Positive While Volunteering with Shelter Dogs

 Insider guide to remaining positive when volunteering with rescue animals...

 Dogs live in the moment - every moment of love, grace, affection, and attention you give them means to much to them!
-Perhaps working with them can help teach US to enjoy those moment, as well.
+Perhaps working with them can help teach US to enjoy those moments, as well.